erikeldridge/erikeldridge.github.com/_posts/2017-11-01-team-efficiency.md

 Product prioritizes feature work and coordinates with engineering to delegate ownership, which enables engineering to allocate resources efficiently.

-### Systems-level thinking
+### Core values

 Efficient teams can see individual tasks as part of a larger effort and think independently.
 The phrase "autonomy" speaks to this.
+A charter or set of core values helps.
 To quote [Valve's handbook (pdf)](https://steamcdn-a.akamaihd.net/apps/valve/Valve_NewEmployeeHandbook.pdf "Valve's employee handbook"): "A fearless adventure in knowing what to do when no one’s there telling you what to do."

 ### One team